Horbury Churches Together (HCT) Youth Project

 Horbury Churches Together began in 1993 with Anglicans, Methodists, Salvation Army and Evangelical Christians forming an alliance.

 The project is overseen by the Trustees but activities are managed by a Youth Management Committee with officers shadowing the Chairman, Treasurer and Secretary of HCT.
-There are regular 6 weekly meetings with the elected officers and representatives giving their reports, organising events and allocating funds to specific youth activities and purchasing.
+There is a minimum of 4 regular Trustees meetings per annum.

 The Youth Management Committee consists of over 60% elected young people under 25 years of age and they work together with the Trustees under the "Here by Rights National" framework.